Chetan-B9/Get-Attend---Online-Student-Attendance-System-College-Project-/Uploads/README.txt

-Note: before run this project create "Student_uploads" and "Teacher_uploads" folders in 'Uploads' folder.
+Note: before running this project, create "Student_uploads" and "Teacher_uploads" folders in the 'Uploads' folder.